Call Downtown Dental Excellence Today!

 Am I a Candidate?

 Dentists do what they can to avoid surgical procedures.
 If the repair of your tooth can be done without a crown lengthening, your dentist will likely avoid the crown lengthening procedure.
 There will be certain circumstances in which a crown lengthening is unavoidable, though.
-Your dentist will speak with you about your options, and whether or not a crown lengthening can resolve the oral health issue that you are suffering from.
+Your dentist will speak with you about your options and whether or not crown lengthening can resolve the oral health issue that you are suffering from.

 If you have a “gummy smile,” you may speak with your dentist about the procedure as a form of cosmetic dentistry.